falkr/ttm4115/pages/deliveries-t2.md

 Create an updated deployment diagram of the system.

 * Take into account what you have learned about components, state machines and communication.
-* Include the prototype components outlined above.
-* Identify components that include state machines.
+* Identify components that include state machines, for instance by using a stereotype &laquo;stm&raquo;.

+To demo your system, you will use some GUI elements for user input and control.
+If you want, and already have a clearer picture about them, you can already represent them in the deployment diagram as well.

 **Hints:**